 The level of applied logic – in our cases, this framework is the link where most business logic is concentrated, works with the database (Eloquent), sending resources, and various processing.

-Level of resource management – We implement data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).
+Level of resource management – data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).

 It reduces development time, which is directly related to the distribution of responsibilities between levels.
 This is especially noticeable when it’s necessary to create auxiliary code.
 At the same time, most of the useful work is done by the application layer.